EXP-00/IBSchool_notes/Bounties.md

 - make outline of analysis
 - make the music analysis
 - make the rest of the analysis
+### Chinese
+- write new letters in the program
+- iterate once in monday

 ## Piano
 - learn second part of lost girl